1972 Papua New Guinean general election: Electoral system

 The House of Assembly was expanded from 94 to 107 members, consisting of 100 elected members, four civil servants and three members nominated by members of the House to represent special interest groups.
-The 100 elected members were elected from 82 open constituencies and 18 regional constituencies, from each of which a single member was elected by single transferable vote.
+The 100 elected members were elected from 82 open constituencies and 18 regional constituencies, from each of which a single member was elected by Instant-runoff voting.
 Voters could vote for a candidate in both their local open constituency and the regional constituency covering their area.
 Candidacy in the regional constituencies was limited to people who had received the Intermediate Certificate (or an equivalent) from school.

 Prior to the elections, the voting age was lowered from 21 to 18.
 A total of 1,384,780 voters were enrolled.

 To reduce the reliance on 'whispered' votes (in which illiterate voters told polling officials who they wished to vote for), photos of the candidates were added to ballot papers.